blaze-developer/Chrono/docs/docs/functionality/inputs.md

 :::

 ## Automatic Input Logging
-For kotlin users looking to simplify their code and skip writing repetitive logtable operations, your input schemas can extend from the abstract class ``AutoLoggableInputs``, using delegates for input fields.
+For kotlin users looking to simplify their code and skip writing repetitive logging operations, your input schemas can extend from the abstract class ``AutoLoggableInputs``, using delegates for input fields.
+This manages and handles the ''fromLog'' and ''toLog'' methods automatically.

 The below is an example of the same input object from above, but changed to make use of automatic input logging.